-Medical office administration students benefit from dedicated lecture space to complete their studies.
-The nursing and respiratory therapy students share a hospital simulation room.
+Medical Office Administration students benefit from dedicated lecture space to complete their studies.
 The campus also offers a convenient break area and library learning center for students.
 Faculty and staff have access to a private lounge for relaxation.

 Classrooms are designed to replicate the professional settings students will encounter in their chosen careers, such as hospital rooms, doctors' offices, and pharmacies.
 Each program is fully equipped with the essential tools and supplies to foster an interactive and engaging learning experience.
-For example, medical assisting students at the Ontario campus have access to equipment like an Autoclave, EKG Machine, and Injection Arm Trainer.
-Pharmacy technology students work with the necessary equipment to simulate reviewing and filling prescriptions, including computers, registers, sinks, and shelves stocked with empty prescription bottles.
+For example, Medical Assisting students at the Ontario campus have access to equipment like an Autoclave, EKG Machine, and Injection Arm Trainer.
+Pharmacy Technology students work with the necessary equipment to simulate reviewing and filling prescriptions, including computers, registers, sinks, and shelves stocked with empty prescription bottles.
 The Respiratory Therapy program utilizes training equipment such as an adult crisis auscultation mannequin and ventilators.